getoptimum/optimum-common/examples/README.md

 # Examples

 This module ships with small runnable programs that demonstrate the packages in `optimum-common`.
 Each program lives in its own directory so multiple `main` packages do not conflict during builds.

 ## Running

-Use `go run` with the desired example directory.
-For example:

 ```bash
 # Authentication examples